juto-shogan/company_stats/README.md

 # company_stats

 This was created to test my knowledge on numpy, pandas, seaborn, matplotlib and so on.
-# EDA Task App - Assignment 2

-A comprehensive Exploratory Data Analysis (EDA) web application built with Streamlit for analyzing company sales data.
-This interactive dashboard provides various analytical insights and visualizations to understand sales patterns, customer behavior, and business performance.
+A comprehensive Exploratory Data Analysis (EDA) web application built with Streamlit for analysing company sales data.
+This interactive dashboard provides various analytical insights and visualisations to understand sales patterns, customer behaviour, and business performance.

 ## 📊 Features